Are you looking for a fair casino game?

-You, and anyone else playing, will place your bet(s).
-You can bet on the banker, player, tie or any combination of those 3 options.
+You and anyone else playing will place your bet(s).
+You can bet on the banker, player, tie, or any combination of those three options.

-Once the bets are made, the croupier will deal 2 hands – one for the player, and another for the banker.
+Once the bets are made, the croupier will deal two hands – one for the player, and another for the banker.

-The player hand’s dealt with first.
-The dealer gives it a point value so he can decide whether you’re given a 3rd card or not.
+The player hand is dealt with first.
+The dealer gives it a point value so he can decide whether you’re given a third card or not.

-For example, say you’re dealt two 6’s for a total of 12 points.
-Only the furthest right digit – the 2 – is used.
-Your score is 2 points.
+For example, say you’re dealt two 6s for a total of twelve points.
+Only the furthest right digit – the two – is used.
+Your score is two points.

-Once there’s a point value assigned, a 3rd card may or may not be dealt.
+Once there’s a point value assigned, a third card may or may not be dealt.
 In punto banco baccarat, this is determined by the croupier and done automatically (based on somewhat complicated rules).

-But it’s a good idea to have even a vague understanding so you know what’s going on and why.
-So you’re not confused about why sometimes you’re dealt a 3rd card, and other times you’re not.
+But it’s a good idea to have a vague understanding so you know what’s going on and why so you’re not confused about why sometimes you’re dealt a third card and other times you’re not.

 Here’s what happens based on the value of your hand:

-Once the player hand’s dealt with, the dealer’s next.
+Once the player hand is dealt with, the dealer is next.
 Here’s what happens based on the total of their hand: